app/templates/pages/about.md

 └── index.html # Served at /

-Optionally serve raw markdown content alongside rendered HTML pages.
-When enabled, each markdown file gets two URLs:
+You can optionally serve raw markdown content (without frontmatter) alongside rendered HTML pages.
+When enabled, markdown pages can be accessed as raw markdown via:

 # settings.py